hmaldonadovilla/community-kitchen/SetupInstructions.md

         - Auto-generated rows created by `addLineItemsFromDataSource` selection effects also lock the anchor field and render it as the row title when `anchorFieldId` is set (works for subgroups too).
         - Rows that are still “disabled” (collapsed fields not yet valid) are ignored for validation, so you can submit with unfinished rows.
         - If the LINE_ITEM_GROUP question is marked `required: true`, at least one enabled+valid row is still required (disabled rows don’t satisfy required).
     - Subgroups: add `subGroups` to a line-item group to render child rows under each parent row (e.g., `Ingredients` under a `Dish`).
 Each child entry reuses the same shape as `LineItemGroupConfig` (min/max/addMode/fields/optionFilter/selectionEffects/totals).
 You can define child fields inline or point to a ref sheet via `"ref": "REF:ChildTab"` (same column format as parent line-item refs).
-Inline values override the ref (e.g., to change labels/minRows).
-Submitted payloads contain an array of parents, each with a child array keyed by the subgroup id/label.
+Inline values override the ref (e.g., to change labels/minRows). **Each subgroup must define a stable `id`**, and submitted payloads contain an array of parents where each parent row stores its child array under that subgroup `id`.
 Default mode renders inline subgroup sections with Show/Hide.
 Progressive mode (`ui.mode: "progressive"`) edits subgroups via a full-page overlay opened from “Open …” buttons next to triggering fields (selection effects) plus fallback “Open …” buttons for remaining subgroups.
       Example config:

       ```json